danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 ## Apple's "Email" Relay

-The last issue to cover, and potentially the most controversial, is Apple's policies around sending email to their relay service.
+The last issue to cover, and potentially the most difficult to reconcile, is Apple's policies around sending email to their relay service.
 This is the service that relays email from the private addresses like _521d61ae4d@private.relay.apple.com_ to the original accounts.

 > In order to send email messages through the relay service to the users’